-Many noncitizens do not realize the risks of pretending to be a U.S. citizen.
-Once someone falsely claims to be a U.S. citizen in order to obtain a benefit under federal or state law, he or she may be removable (deportable) from the United States.
-A person may be placed in removal proceedings even if the false claim was made unintentionally or to certain private parties administering a government benefit.
+Someone who falsely claims to be a U.S. citizen in order to obtain a benefit under U.S. federal or state law can become removable (deportable) from the United States.
+A person may be placed into removal proceedings even if the false claim was made unintentionally or to certain private parties administering a government benefit.

 (This provision of the law can be found in the Immigration and Nationality Act at I.N.A. §237(a)(3)(D).)